The-Talik/Red-Wizards-Extended-Endgame/README.md

   - Reason: encourages flexibility without allowing spam.
 - Tech + Construction caps increased to **200** (to match sector limits)
   - Other knowledges remain capped at **50** for balance.
+- Space Pilot bonuses are applied when no fleet members are present (even if you control a fleet)

 ### Items / Loot
 - Added endgame tiers: